 Strengthening JBIC's Capability of Equity Financing

-Support for ESG Investment through Equity Financing
+Support for the Realization of a Hydrogen-based Society through Equity Financing

 JBIC and Mitsui & Co., Ltd. (Mitsui) made a joint investment in FirstElement Fuel Inc. (FEF) in the U.S. FEF was established in 2013 and to the present has received support from companies such as Toyota Motor Corporation and Honda Motor Co., Ltd. FEF is currently operating hydrogen stations across the State of California, which is one of the largest markets for hydrogen fuel cell electric vehicles globally.

 Through its investment in FEF, Mitsui aims to gain a stronger foothold in the global hydrogen business by acquiring insight into hydrogen demand creation and the downstream hydrogen business, as well as creating synergies between a Norwegian manufacturer of lightweight high-pressure hydrogen tanks in which Mitsui invested in 2016.

 Promoting Renewable Energy through Equity Financing